-CORVALLIS, Ore. – Tens of thousands of “citizen scientists” have volunteered some use of their personal computer time to help researchers create one of the most detailed, high resolution simulations of weather ever done in the Western United States.
+CORVALLIS, Ore. – Tens of thousands of “citizen scientists” have volunteered some use of their personal computer time for this new thing called Weather@Home.
+All to help researchers create one of the most detailed, high resolution simulations of weather ever done in the Western United States.

 “When you have 30,000 modern laptop computers at work, you can transcend even what a supercomputer can do,” said Philip Mote, professor and director of the Oregon Climate Change Research Institute at Oregon State University, and lead author on the study.

-“With this analysis we have 140,000 one-year simulations that show all of the impacts that mountains, valleys, coasts and other aspects of terrain can have on local weather,” he said.
-“We can drill into local areas, ask more specific questions about management implications, and understand the physical and biological climate changes in the West in a way never before possible.”
+“With this analysis we have 140,000 one-year simulations that show all of the impacts that mountains.
+Also valleys, coasts and other aspects of terrain.
+Those that can have on local weather,” he said.
+“We can drill into local areas.
+Also ask more specific questions about management implications.
+Finally and understand the physical and biological climate changes in the West in a way never before possible.”

 The sheer number of simulations tends to improve accuracy and reduce the uncertainty associated with this type of computer analysis, experts say.
-The high resolution also makes it possible to better consider the multiple climate forces at work in the West – coastal breezes, fog, cold air in valleys, sunlight being reflected off snow – and vegetation that ranges from wet, coastal rain forests to ice-covered mountains and arid scrublands within a comparatively short distance.
+The high resolution also makes it possible to better consider the multiple climate forces at work in the West.
+For example, coastal breezes.
+Also fog, cold air in valleys.
+Furthermore, sunlight being reflected off snow.
+Finally, vegetation that ranges from wet, coastal rain forests to ice-covered mountains.
+Moreover and arid scrublands within a comparatively short distance.

 Although more accurate than previous simulations, improvements are still necessary, researchers say.